deevolutionism/deevolutionism.github.io/pages/posts/bitcoin-progress.md

 title: 'Bitcoin Progress'
 date: '2020-01-01'
 description: 'Twitter bot that provides regular updates on the Bitcoin protocol progress toward the next subsidy halving event'
-tags: 'Software Engineering, Python, AWS, Tweepy, Bots, Twitter'
+tags: 'Python, AWS Lambda, Tweepy, Bots, Twitter, Bitcoin'
 author: 'Gentry Demchak'
 image: '/images/bitcoin-progress.jpg'
 ---

-### A twitter bot that posts regular updates on the Bitcoin Protocol quadrennial halvening event.
+### A twitter bot that posts regular updates about the quadrennial block subsidy halvening event.

 I created this twitter bot to help educate folks about Bitcoins programatic supply cap of 21 million coins (or to be more precise 2,100,000,000,000,000 sats, the smallest unit.).